owobred/scuffed-window-hider/Readme.md

-disclaimer: I have no experience with dll inejction or unsafe rust, use this at your own risk.
+disclaimer: I have no experience with dll injection or unsafe rust, use this at your own risk.

 ## Compiling / running
 1. Install rust